andrewsjg/AOC2022/Puzzle2/README.md

 There is a way better way of doing this one, but this was what I did on my first attempt.

 Not happy with this solution.
+If I get bored I'll come back and make it better.